Quantization of algebraic invariants through Topological Quantum Field Theories: Introduction

 \section{Introduction}

 { \thefootnote }

 Since their inception by Witten \cite{witten1989quantum} and Atiyah \cite{Atiyah:1988}, Topological Quantum Field Theories (TQFTs) have become very important algebro-geometric tools in mathematical physics, homotopy theory, and knot theory, among others.
-Recall that a (monoidal) TQFT is a monoidal symmetric functor
+Mathematically, a (monoidal) TQFT is a monoidal symmetric functor

-out of the category of $(n+1)$-dimensional bordisms into a symmetric monoidal category $\cC$, which is typically taken as $\cC = \Mod{R}$, the category of $R$-modules.
+out of the category $\Bord{n +1} $ of $(n+1)$-dimensional bordisms into the category $\Mod{R}$ of modules over a fixed commutative unitary ring $R$, seen as a symmetric monoidal category.

-Exploiting the monoidality of $\cZ$, the classification of such functors has been accomplished in the literature in the case of $(1+1)$-TQFTs \cite{Kock:2004}, fully extended TQFT as functors of $\infty$-categories \cite{lurie2009classification} or precise classification of extended $2$-dimensional TQFTs \cite{schommer2009classification} in terms of generators and relators of the bordism category.
-Indeed, extending these TQFTs to the $\infty$-category framework has motivated some of the recent exciting developments in higher category theory \cite{lurie2009higher}, motivic homotopy theory \cite{dundas2007motivic}, and factorization homology \cite{ayala2015factorization}.
+Exploiting the monoidality of $\cZ$, the classification of such functors has been accomplished in the literature in the case of $(1+1)$-dimensional TQFTs \cite{Kock:2004}, fully extended TQFT as functors of $\infty$-categories \cite{lurie2009classification} or for extended $2$-dimensional TQFTs \cite{schommer2009classification} in terms of generators and relators of the bordism category.
+Indeed, extending these TQFTs to the $\infty$-category framework has motivated some of the exciting recent developments in higher category theory \cite{lurie2009higher}, motivic homotopy theory \cite{dundas2007motivic}, and factorization homology \cite{ayala2015factorization}.

-However, apart from the theoretic developments, TQFTs have also been used to compute algebraic invariants of smooth manifolds.
+Apart from the theoretical developments, TQFTs have also been used to compute algebraic invariants of smooth manifolds.
 Indeed, suppose that we are interested in some invariant $\chi(W) \in R$ for $(n+1)$-dimensional orientable manifolds $W$, which may be quite hard to compute, e.g.\, because it captures the geometry of some moduli space attached to $W$.
-In that case, suppose that we manage to find a TQFT
+We will say that the invariant $\chi$ has been strongly quantized, if we manage to find a TQFT $ \cZ: \Bord{n +1} \to \Mod{R} $ such that, for any closed $(n+1)$-dimensional manifold $W$, seen as a bordism $W: \emptyset \to \emptyset$, the map $\cZ(W): R \to R$ is given by multiplication by $\chi(W)$.